 - £10,000 minimum investment

 This EIS is evergreen, and is continually seeking investors’ funds.
 It invests in later-stage, growth-orientated technology companies.
-Unlike many growth portfolios, if you invest today, you typically know exactly in which companies your money will be invested.

 Watch an exclusive video interview with Deepbridge managing partner Ian Warwick: